EngDial/Greenhouse/README.md

 ![arduino_stm32](https://github.com/EngDial/Greenhouse/blob/master/img/dc_dc_.jpg)
 ### RTC
-Real-time clock DS 3231 is used to synchronize processes and save statistics.
+Real-time clock DS 3231 is used to synchronize processes and save the time of statistics.
+EEPROM 24C32 on the RTC board is needed to save the settings.

 ![DS3231](https://github.com/EngDial/Greenhouse/blob/master/img/DS3231_.jpg)
 ### SD card